Skip to main content

 09What happens if I enter more completed orders than carts created?

-That can't happen in reality β€” every completed order is by definition a checkout that was started, so completed orders can never exceed carts created.
-If your two figures come from mismatched sources and the completed number is higher, this calculator caps completed at the carts created (giving a 0% abandonment rate) and shows a warning so you can check which number is which.
-It never returns a negative abandonment rate.
+Every completed order is by definition a started checkout, so completed can never exceed created.
+If your numbers come from mismatched sources and completed is higher, this calculator caps it at carts created, gives a 0% rate, and shows a warning.
+It never returns a negative rate.

 10Does this cart abandonment calculator work in any currency?